Everyday algorithm auditing: Understanding the power of everyday users in surfacing harmful algorithmic behaviors: Case Studies

 \subsubsection{Case 3.
 Yelp Advertising Bias:}

-The Yelp case has a long history, beginning as early as 2011 when small business owners on Yelp began to suspect that Yelp manipulated its review filtering algorithm to hide positive reviews \footnote{https://www.yelp.com/topic/los-angeles-very-bothered-by-yelp-review-filter-part-1}, which would then compel business owners to pay for advertising to boost their rating positions to make up for having fewer positive reviews.
+The Yelp case has a long history, beginning as early as 2011 when small business owners on Yelp began to suspect that Yelp manipulated its review filtering algorithm to hide positive reviews,\footnote{\url{https://www.yelp.com/topic/los-angeles-very-bothered-by-yelp-review-filter-part-1}} which would then compel business owners to pay for advertising to boost their rating positions to make up for having fewer positive reviews.
 Many small business owners on Yelp claimed to have noticed this apparent algorithmic aberration after they had received phone calls from the Yelp sales team about advertising with Yelp; when they rejected the offer, opting not to pay for Yelp advertising, the positive reviews for their businesses started to get filtered out.
 Even worse, the negative reviews for their businesses inexplicably moved to the recommended page.
-The business owners took, naturally, to Yelp, where they began posting on the Yelp Talk discussion forums about what they had noticed \footnote{e.g., https://www.yelp.com/topic/los-angeles-very-bothered-by-yelp-review-filter-part-1}.
-In this way, the business owners together initiated the everyday algorithm audit by sharing the perceived issue with others after encountering it through typical usage of the platform.
+The business owners took, naturally, to Yelp, where they began posting on the Yelp Talk discussion forums about what they had noticed.\footnote{e.g., \url{https://www.yelp.com/topic/los-angeles-very-bothered-by-yelp-review-filter-part-1}} In this way, the business owners together initiated the everyday algorithm audit by sharing the perceived issue with others after encountering it through typical usage of the platform.